 It's just been a wonderful family to be with.

-I wish I could have been in the with you.
+I wish I could have been in the Colorado with you.

 Oh, but someday.

-We have to say goodbye to you al.
+We have to say goodbye to you all.

 And so we shall.